 - Women on long-term treatment with liver enzyme inducers are advised instead to consider using intrauterine system (IUS)/intrauterine contraceptive device (IUCD), depot medroxyprogesterone acetate (DMPA) or other non-hormonal methods of contraception.
 A further effective option would be to add Cerazette® once daily to the Nexplanon®, but there is no published evidence for this.

-- Antiretroviral drugs - the efficacy of both may be reduced, although the evidence on this is inconclusive.
+- Antiretroviral drugs for HIV - there have been reports that the efficacy of both may be reduced, although the evidence on this is inconclusive.

-- Safety and convenience, steady dosing without an initial peak dose to the liver (as with injectables) or fluctuating hormone levels (as with the progestogen-only contraceptive pill (POCP)).
+- Safety and convenience, steady dosing without an initial peak dose to the liver (as with injectables) or fluctuating hormone levels - as with the contraceptive progestogen-only pill (POP).

-- Dysmennorhea and pain associated with ovulation but with no identifiable cause may be improved or resolved by methods - including the implant - which suppress ovulation.
+- Dysmenorrhoea and pain associated with ovulation but with no identifiable cause may be improved or resolved by methods - including the implant - which suppress ovulation .

 - No demonstrable effect on systolic or diastolic blood pressure.